fenago/pytest-quick-start-guide/pytest-quickstart/Lab_7.md

     multiple Python versions and environments. pytest and `tox` are brother projects and work extremely well together, albeit independent and useful for their own purposes.
--   Plugins: this book does not cover how to extend pytest with plugins, so if you are interested, be sure to check the plugins section (<https://docs.pytest.org/en/latest/fixture.html>) of the pytest documentation and look around for other plugins that can serve as an
+-   Plugins: this course does not cover how to extend pytest with plugins, so if you are interested, be sure to check the plugins section (<https://docs.pytest.org/en/latest/fixture.html>) of the pytest documentation and look around for other plugins that can serve as an